-Walking with plates of evaporating water has become an ongoing meditation that I practice today.
-When kindred survivors, caretakers, and grievers from around the globe walk in solidarity with me, I discover new meaning and methods.
-The greatest gift from this practice is connecting with diverse communities across geographic and cultural boarders.
-I invite you to join us on an evaporation walk as a way to actively participate in your own, unique grief journey and story.
+Carrying forward dishes of evaporating water has become an ongoing meditation that I still practice.
+When kindred spirits walk in solidarity with me, I discover new meanings and expand my sense of belonging.
+I invite you to join me on an evaporation walk as a way to actively participate in your own, unique path of becoming.

 Evaporation Walking Instructions